 Preventing Childhood Lead Poisoning

 - Repair these conditions using safe work practices as soon as possible.
-View this 15-minute "Keys to Lead Safety" video and follow the guidance included in the EPA’s Steps to LEAD SAFE Renovation Repair and Painting" brochure, or take an 8-hour training course in Lead Safe Work Practices.
+View this 15-minute "Keys to Lead Safety" video and follow the guidance included in the EPA’s Steps to LEAD SAFE Renovation Repair and Painting" brochure, or take an eight-hour training course in Lead Safe Work Practices.

 - Hire only EPA Certified Contractors when doing home renovations in pre-1978 structures.
 Contractors who perform home improvement activities in housing built prior to 1978 are required to be certified in accordance with the EPA Renovation, Repair, and Painting (RRP) rule.